 iOS 13 has been a jug of cold water for fans of 3D Touch.
-The feature introduced by Apple with the iPhone 6s to put pressure on the screen and get a contextual menu seems to have the days counted and with the iPhone XR not included and the changes in iOS 13 all indicated that its end was near.
+The feature introduced by Apple with the iPhone 6s to put pressure on the screen and get a contextual menu seems to have the days counted, and with the iPhone XR not included, the changes in iOS 13 all indicated that its end was near.
 A possible email from the head of iOS on Apple still gives hope.

 That is an error.
 Please try again in the next beta.